Ezra 10

 Yet Now There Is Hope

-- Deuteronomy 7:3-4Neither shalt thou make marriages with them… For they will turn away thy son from following me, that they may serve other gods.The law’s own concern behind the chapter - never blood, but a heart turned to serve other gods.
+- Deuteronomy 7:3-4Neither shalt thou make marriages with them… For they will turn away thy son from following me, that they may serve other gods.The law's own concern behind the chapter - a heart turned to serve other gods, the divided worship the marriages introduced.

 - 1 John 1:9If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.The order of the gospel - the word of hope and cleansing spoken to the one who confesses.